RetroSwimAU/wizcli-wrapper-dir/README.md

-# Wizcli Wrapper v1 - dir mod
+# Wizcli Wrapper Mod

-This is a repository for the **Wizcli Wrapper v1 - dir mod** GitHub action.
+This is a repository for the **Wizcli Wrapper - directory scan mod** GitHub action.

 You can use this action for the following:
 - scanning Infrastructure as Code (IaC) files in your repository for vulnerabilities and compliance issues: